 Encourage your pupils to work scientifically and develop their understanding of forces and air resistance, as they collaborate in teams to carry out hands-on experiments in the classroom.
 The resource will provide you with an engaging kick-off PowerPoint and three action-packed experiments taken straight out of Guinness World Records: Science & Stuff which are accompanied by a suggested record for pupils to aim towards.Win some great prizes by entering the Record-breaking Experiments competition.

 Once your pupils have completed one of the experiments encourage them to write (in 100 words or less) what they loved most about taking part.
-Teachers, as well as parents/guardians, can submit entries by Friday 20th April via email at email@example.com, or by post using the free post envelope found in the resource.
+Teachers, as well as parents/guardians, can submit entries by Friday 27th April via email at email@example.com

 - A science activity kit worth £200 and a Guinness World Records goody bag including the Science & Stuff book and an amazing lab coat.